Blockstream/gdk/docs/source/gdk-json.rst

 :subaccount: Mandatory.
 The value of "pointer" from :ref:`subaccount-list` or :ref:`subaccount-detail` for the subaccount to fetch addresses for.
 :is_internal: Optional, singlesig only.
 Whether or not the user key belongs to the internal chain.
 :ignore_gap_limit: Optional, singlesig only.
-Whether to allow squentially generated addresses to go beyond the GAP_LIMIT.
+Whether to allow squentially generated addresses to go beyond the ``"gap_limit"`` passed to or defaulted by `GA_connect`.
-    This is potentially dangerous as funds received on such addresses are not synced until an address within the GAP_LIMIT receives funds.
+    This is potentially dangerous as funds received on such addresses are not synced until an address within the gap_limit receives funds.

 .. _receive-address-details: